Medical Editor: John P. Cunha, DO, FACOEP

-Oxecta (oxycodone HCl, USP) is indicated for the management of acute and chronic moderate to severe pain.
-Common side effects from use of Oxecta include abdominal pain, accidental injury, allergic reaction, back pain, chills and fever, fever, flu syndrome, infection, neck pain, pain, photosensitivity reaction, and sepsis.
+Oxecta (oxycodone HCl) is indicated for the management of acute and chronic moderate to severe pain.
+Common side effects of Oxecta include abdominal pain, nausea, vomiting, constipation, lightheadedness, dizziness, drowsiness, low blood pressure, weakness, itching, accidental injury, allergic reaction, back pain, chills, fever, fever, flu syndrome, infection, neck pain, sensitivity to sunlight, and severe infection (sepsis).

 Our Oxecta Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Because clinical trials are conducted under widely varying conditions, the adverse reaction rates observed in clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

 Serious adverse reactions that may be associated with OXECTA include: respiratory depression, respiratory arrest, circulatory depression, cardiac arrest, hypotension, and/or shock [see WARNINGS AND PRECAUTIONS and OVERDOSAGE].